thiagosilvaqa93/sa4-project-django/README.md

-# ♟️ SA4 – Django Chess Club Project
+# ♟️ SA4 – Django Project

 ## 📌 Description

 This project was created for the SA4 academic activity.
-It is a Django-based application for managing a chess club (Clube de Xadrez Recife), where users can access and interact with chess-related content.
+It is a Django-based application, where users can access and interact with the related content.

 ## 🚀 Technologies